 Activities for the day include:

-The USDA Forest Service is a sponsor of International Migratory Bird Day.
+The USDA Forest Service is a sponsor of World Migratory Bird Day.